Data

 - pyepo.data.portfolio.genData(num_data, num_features, num_assets, deg=1, noise_level=1, seed=135)

-A function to generate synthetic data and features for travelling salesman
+A function to generate synthetic data and features for portfolio

 - Parameters: